|

 - Click on OK.
 The Function dialog box will open.

 - Make sure that "B4:D4" displays in the Number 1 field.
+These are the fields that will be summed.

 - Click on OK.